quattromani/childrenssafetyimmobilizer/index.md

 **The "Q" Pediatric Position Holder** is designed for children weighing up to approx. 30 lbs.

 ## HOW DOES IT WORK?
 The "Q" Pediatric Position Holder (immobilizer) keeps the arms and legs out away from the chest and abdomen so the child’s neurovascular, cardiovascular and respirations can be easily monitored during the procedures.
-Respirations are not obstructed.
+Respirations are not obstructed because the chest amd abdomen are not covered.

 The "Q" Pediatric Position Holder (immobilizer) utilizes friction so there are no belts or straps.
 The "Q" Pediatric Position Holder (immobilizer) is made from one single piece of soft ½ inch thick polyester foam.
 The soft foam is gentler on the child’s extremities than the strong hands of the health care providers.